WyLyu/UPOsHam/paper/paper.md

 ## Summary

 This Python package, UPOsHam, is a collection of three methods for computing unstable periodic orbits in Hamiltonian systems that model a diverse array of problems in physical sciences and engineering.
-The methods have been implemented for three Hamiltonian systems described in [\S:Examples](#examples) as a demonstration of how to modify and adapt the code for a problem of interest.
+The unstable periodic orbits exist in the bottleneck of the equipotential line $V(x,y) = E$ and project as lines on the configuration space $(x,y)$.
+The three methods described below have been implemented for three Hamiltonian systems of the form kinetic plus potential energy and are described in [\S:Examples](#examples).
+The scripts are written as demonstration of how to modify and adapt the code for a problem of interest.

 The computed unstable periodic orbits using the three methods are compared for a model problem in Figure \ref{fig:allinone_coupled}.